 Local Favorite: Chili CrabSingapore's food culture is influenced by the many peoples who have relocated to the country over the years.
 It is a melting pot of foods with some of the most mouthwatering dishes you will find in Asia.
 Chili crab is an iconic Singaporean dish and must be eaten on a visit to the city.
 Two versions of the dish are served around Singapore; you can get crab combined with spicy tomato chili sauce or crab spiced with black pepper sauce.
 Legend has it that chili crab was invented in 1956 by a couple seeking a way to cook crab in other ways than steaming it

 Some of the best things to do in Singapore

 Marina Bay Sands

-Marina Bay Sands has one of the most unique designs in the world and is instantly recognizable even if travelers have never been there.
-Opened in 2010, the resort and casino is one of the most popular luxurious attractions in Singapore.
-Marina Bay Sands contains a mall, museum, two large theaters, restaurants owned by notable celebrity chefs, two floating Crystal Pavilions, art-science exhibits, and the world’s largest atrium casino.
+Marina Bay Sands is an integrated resort on the namesake Marina Bay.
+It has a one-of-a-kind design and is likely recognizable to travelers who have never been there.
+Opened in 2010, the resort is one of Singapore's most famous luxurious attractions.
+The resort contains a mall, museum, two large theaters, restaurants owned by notable celebrity chefs, two floating Crystal Pavilions, art-science exhibits, and the world's largest atrium casino.
 It is an all-in-one destination.

 Travelers looking for a great view of Singapore will find it at the Singapore Flyer.
 The Ferris wheel is the 2nd largest observation wheel in the world and gives riders the chance to see for miles with views extending to Malaysia and Indonesia.
 Visitors to the Singapore Flyer can also visit the Journey of Dreams exhibit to learn about Singapore’s amazing history.
 A ride on the Singapore Flyer will take 30 minutes.